Preeti-Sondhi-Kapoor/Backorder_Prediction/README.md

 # Algorithms:-

-XGBoosting algorithm
+Rnadom Forest Classifier

 # Steps:-

-EDA, insights of data, feature engineering, feature selection, analysis of different algo Deployment: on flask and rest API using pycharm
-Deployment:-on flask as integrating platform on pycharm as tool for integration
+EDA, feature engineering, feature selection, analysis of different algo and Deployment: on flask and rest API using pycharm Deployment:-on flask as integrating platform on pycharm as tool for integration